xd6d/carina-practice/README.md

 #### Description

 When the main page is opened, there should present some advertisements and each of them must have images.
-And the main image of an advertisement should be the same at the main page and at the advertisement page.
+And the images of the banners of advertisements and that present at the advertisement's page should be the same(see the steps for more clear understanding).

 #### Steps and expected results